dpabon/Sentinel-2_GPP/README.md

-# Gross primary production estimated from Sentinel-2 #
+# Estimating gross primary production from Sentinel-2 #

 This is the code repository for the scientific manuscript: "Estimating gross primary production from Sentinel-2".
 For further details see: XXXX